 Proximagen Neuroscience plc is focused on developing drugs for the treatment of age-related neurodegenerative disorders, including Parkinson's disease and Alzheimer's disease.

-our preface here.
+If you're unfamiliar with our new series tracking UK positions, check out our preface here.
 We have also covered the potential for hedge fund activism in the UK investment trust sector and London based, GLC Ltd.